alex-miles129/Alex-Miles/README.md

-# Hi, I'm Kabir! 👋
+# Hi, I'm Alex Miles! 👋

-I'm Kabir, a Discord Bot Developer, and here is my advanced Discord Music Bot.
+I'm Alex, a Discord Bot Developer, and here is my advanced Discord Music Bot.

 ## **Installation | How to use the Bot**